Car accidents are one of the most common causes of serious injuries in San Bernardino.

 - Get copies of your police report and medical records.

-- Notify your car insurance company of the accident without delay.
+- Notify your car insurance company of the accident.

 - Contact the other driver’s insurance company to file a claim.

-- Consult with a car accident lawyer in San Bernardino before accepting a settlement.
+- Consider speaking with a car accident lawyer in San Bernardino before accepting a settlement.

 Dealing With the Insurance Company After a Crash